 The title of this article is a quote from a favorite book of mine by Fr.
 Thomas Dubay, entitled The Evidential Power of Beauty: Science and Theology Meet (Ignatius Press: 1999).
 In it he discusses the vast wonder of the created world.
 He, more than anyone I’ve read, sees the natural world as a sacred window to the divine.
 I would expect no less from a priest!

-Our first installment addresses the medium or midi marvels of the universe because they are the most observable to the naked eye.
+This first installment addresses the wonders of nature because they are the most observable to the naked eye.
 Since I don’t have 365 pages to make the case, I’ve summarized below some of the wonderful bits of evidence that Fr.
 Dubay offers about the beauty of the world around us.

 Familiarity is a drawback